Fuel Up on More Nutritious Brain-Boosting Foods – P, Q, and R

 And if work is giving you a headache, quinoa may be the cure.
 It is rich in magnesium which has been shown to ward off migraines.

-As per Authority Nutrition, one serving of quinoa packs in 8 grams of protein and is full of vitamins, minerals, and nutrients.
+One serving of quinoa packs in 8 grams of protein and is full of vitamins, minerals, and nutrients.
 Make quinoa your new go-to grain and see the difference it makes in your overall health and brain function.

 Rosemary